|

 fungal spores cost me $200 and sometimes worked and

+sometimes not.
 I learned that plants actually have to invite the fungi

 to bond by exuding chemical triggers into the soil which